cicada-lang/lambda/docs/lang0/README.md

 Lambda calculus.

 - Implement call-by-need lazy evaluation.
-- A name must be defined before used, thus no mutual recursion.
+- A name must be defined before used, thus indirect recursion is not allowed.
 - Allow direct recursive by `(fixpoint)`.

 ```scheme
 (define name body)